 #3 Events at the Cemetery

 This October Hollywood Forever Cemetery will host its 17th Annual Dia De Los Muertos festival.
 This spectacular event features everything from musical performances by Grammy Award winning recording artists to arts and crafts vendors and offers a large variety of food options from vendors throughout Los Angeles.
 Dia De Los Muertos is a heartfelt, cultural celebration that is steeped in rich Mexican tradition and year after year continues to attract the masses.

 Hollywood Forever is also host to other events such as Cinespia’s summer movie experience which involves classical films being screened against the side of the cemetery’s massive white mausoleum.
 This has been on-going for fourteen years and the screenings are so popular that they sell out every weekend.
 The movie experience brings the community together and attracts a diverse audience directly to the cemetery grounds.
 Always good for generating sales leads.

 One section of 4,000 people watching John Lennon in A Hard Day’s Night at Hollywood Forever Cemetery.

-Last year, during the Frome Festival, an open-air theater at the Dissenters Cemetery proved to be the one unexpected hit.
-‘Midsummer Dusk,’ a site specific play was performed as the darkness fell late in the evening in the cemetery.
+Last year, during the Frome Festival, an open-air theatre at the Dissenters Cemetery proved to be the one unexpected hit.
+‘Midsummer Dusk,’ a site-specific play was performed as the darkness fell late in the evening in the cemetery.
 The acting area was candlelit and the audience watched from the hay bales on the grass among the headstones.
 The performance proved successful with the initial plans for two nights of performing being extended to three due to high demand.

 ‘Midsummer Dusk’ performance at Dissenters Cemetery 2014